 o The shift from classical to Mediterranean archaeology

 o Currents of thought and their relation to dominant international currents

 o Currents of thought and their relation to archaeology as practiced in the countries of study

 Please send a title and abstract of 150 words with your name and affiliation to email@example.com.
 The deadline for sending in abstracts is the 15th of January 2019.
 We especially encourage early career researchers to apply.

 A poster session will be held during the symposium.
 Please let us know before the 1st of March if you wish to bring a poster.

-The organisation plans to publish the presented papers as a special issue of an international journal, for instance the peer-reviewed Bulletin of the History of Archaeology.
+The organization plans to publish the presented papers as a special issue of an international journal, for instance, the peer-reviewed Bulletin of the History of Archaeology.

 The symposium is organised on the occasion of the 30th anniversary of TMA, Journal of Mediterranean Archaeology for the Netherlands and Flanders.
 Co-organisers are Platform Argos and Rijksmuseum van Oudheden.
 Platform Argos, initiated in 2016, aims at the historical study of Mediterranean archaeology as practiced by Dutch and Flemish archaeologists, projects, universities and museums (www.platformargos.nl).
 Rijksmuseum van Oudheden is the national archaeological museum of the Netherlands.
 The symposium is financially supported by ARCHON, the Dutch inter-university graduate school for Archaeology.